Red River (1948 film): Plot

-The drive saves a wagon train of gamblers and dance hall girls from an Indian attack.
-One of the girls, Tess Millay, becomes very interested in Matt, who is not initially interested.
-With the weather worsening and the next river rising, Matt gets the drive moving early the next morning.
-Eight days after departing, Dunson arrives with some hired men.
-Dunson is surprised that Tess knows his name.
-Dunson notices that Tess is wearing his mother's bracelet and tells her that he wanted to leave his ranch to Matt until the young man stole his herd.
+Matt and the drovers save a wagon train of gamblers and dance hall girls from an Indian attack.
+Tess Millay takes an interest in Matt.
+Weather worsens, raising the river, forcing Matt to ford at night.
+Eight days later, Dunson arrives with hired guns, surprised that Tess knows his name and wears his mother's bracelet.
+Confronted by her, he explains he wanted a son, and Matt would have inherited his ranch, but not now after he stole his herd.
 Dunson offers Tess half the ranch if she will bear him a son.
-She agrees on the condition that he abandons his pursuit of Matt, but he says he will not, so she demands to accompany him.
+She agrees on condition he stops pursuing Matt.
+Since he will not, she demands to accompany him.